 Matt sat back in his chair.
-‘Detective Carter,’ he said unenthusiastically, as he watched Carter approach.
+‘Detective Carter,’ he said devoid of enthusiasm, as he watched Carter approach.

-With a friendly smile on his face Tom briskly walked over and slid into the visitor’s chair at Matt’s desk.
+With a friendly smile, Tom briskly walked over and slid into the visitor’s chair at Matt’s desk.
 Matt watched on in anticipation.

 ‘Do you have a minute…?’ he asked.
 ‘I was just wanting to have a chat about our serial.’

 Matt instinctively glanced up at the wall clock.
 ‘Well…I suppose it’s peak hour at the moment so…I won’t be going anywhere in a hurry anyway…what can I do for you?’

 Tom reclined back into the chair and crossed his legs. ’You know how that last vic was found by the beach…the thirty year old divorcee…?

 Matt nodded. ’Was she victim number nine…?'